 As discussed in Section 5.1, members of the public are encouraged to notify the City of potential stormwater contamination issues.
 Inspections are also conducted in response to complaints of dumping or illicit discharges.
-Complaints arrive through various means, including the Stormwater Hotlines, email (ask.water@phoenix.gov), or referrals from PAYS.
 The City advertises the Stormwater Hotline in both English and Spanish.
-The SWM section tracks the number and types of complaints received and the number of investigations initiated.